 - A) The styrofoam

 - B) The iron

-- c) They have the same mass
+- C) They have the same mass

-Hint: First answer which experiences a larger buoyancy force?
+- Hint: First answer which experiences a larger buoyancy force?
+Note that the weight of anything measured in air is gravitational force minus buoyant force.

 Answer: A, the styrofoam